shua14/CISC-3140/Lab4/README.md

 ## Description

-Creates API endpoints to interact with a SQLite database to receieve or update one or all car entries within the database
+Creates API endpoints to interact with SQLite database to receieve or update one or all car entries within the database